awesome-spark/spark-gotchas/04_rdd_actions_and_transformations_by_example.md

 Behavior described above is of course not limited to aggregations and any operation mutating data in place can lead to similar problems.

+__Note__:

+Problems described in this section are JVM specific.
+Due to indirect caching mechanism PySpark applications provide much stronger isolation.
+Nevertheless we shouldn't depend on that in general and we should apply the same rules as in Scala.